-The United Arab Emirates (UAE) has an estimated population of around 9.1 million of which some 12 percent are thought to be UAE nationals, and around 8 million foreigners, mostly temporary contract workers.
-Despite a concerted push towards "Emiratisation" of the workforce in the private sector, over 90 per cent of the private sector labour force is still manned by expatriates while UAE nationals continue to be employed in stable and relatively well-paying jobs in the country's vast public sector.
-Foreign workers in the UAE contribute to their home countries more than 29 billion US dollars in 2014, making the UAE the third biggest source of remittances in the world.
+The United Arab Emirates (UAE) has an estimated population of 9.3 million (2021 estimates) of which some 665,145 are UAE nationals, and 8.7 million migrant workers, most of whom are temporary contract workers.
+Despite a concerted push towards the nationalization – or Emiratization - of the workforce in the private sector, the majority of the private sector labour force is composed of expatriates while UAE nationals continue to be employed in the country's public sector.
+Expatriate workers in the UAE contributed to their home countries more than 47.5 billion US dollars in 2021, making the UAE the second biggest source of remittances in the world.

 The ILO is a non-resident UN agency in the UAE yet is active in the UN Country Team via the Regional Office and the Decent Work Team in Beirut.

 Labour Inspection & Occupational Safety & HealthWith the adoption of the occupational safety and health as a fundamental principle and right at work at the 110th session of the International Labour Conference in 2022, the recognition of two ILO conventions and namely No. 155 and No. 187 as fundamental conventions, and in view of the transformative impact of COVID-19 pandemic on the importance and relevance of OSH in the world of work and people’s livelihood in general, occupational safety and health is a critical priority for ILO in the Arab States region which is realized via the provision of capacity-building support to constituents, in order to capacitate them and in the process ensure safe and healthy working conditions for the world’s workforce.